grokify/goauth/README.md

 [![LOC][loc-svg]][repo-url]
 [![License][license-svg]][license-url]

 GoAuth provides helper libraries for authentication in Go, with a focus on API services.
-It covers [OAuth 2.0 - https://github.com/golang/oauth2](https://github.com/golang/oauth2), JWT, TLS client authentication and Basic Auth.
+It covers [OAuth 2.0](https://github.com/golang/oauth2), [JWT](https://github.com/golang-jwt/jwt), TLS client authentication and Basic Auth.
 A primary goal is to be able to create a `*http.Client` from a single JSON application definition.

 Major features include: